SteveParker-github/DeathDash/README.md

 # Step 1: create a local repo.
 1. In the folder you want the local repo to be, right-click and click on "Git Bash Here".
 2. type the command or Ctrl + C this line (without quote marks) "git clone https://github.com/SteveParker-github/DeathDash.git", Then use shift + ins to actaully paste this line into the Git bash Window.
+3. Then hit ENTER key in gitbash window.
+This should now say - Cloning into 'NameOfProject' and start cloning the folder

 # Step 2: open the prototype branch
 1. In the the folder of the new local repo use git bash.